 Dry weight is a measurement of the vehicle's total weight without any of the fluids needed for operation.
 In contrast, GVWR is a weight limit prescribed by the vehicle manufacturer that dictates how heavy the vehicle can safely be.

-What Is Payload Capacity?
+What is Payload Capacity?

 Payload vs Towing Capacity

 Both payload and towing capacity are maximum weight limitations determined by a vehicle manufacturer.
-Payload, however, is the weight limit of a truck bed and cab, while towing capacity is the weight limit for a trailer hitched up to the vehicle.
+Payload, however, is the weight limit of a truck bed and cab, while tow capacity is the weight limit for a trailer hitched up to the vehicle.

 Never exceed the weight capacity of the lowest-rated component of your towing system.
 For example, your trailer hitch may be rated to tow 5,000 pounds, but your vehicle may only be rated at 3,500 pounds.